Teach English and earn a great salary working with kids in Fuzhou, China

 Yes!
 This program offers a great community of foreign teachers and Chinese support staff.
 You’ll attend a group orientation, live with another teacher, and have regularly sponsored cultural and social events!
 All teachers are placed in schools with other teachers.

 While there are no required vaccinations for China beyond routine vaccinations, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
 You can find more details about recommended vaccinations on the CDC website.

 However, a general physical exam will be required to obtain your work visa.
 Once you are in China, school staff will set up an appointment for you to get a more in-depth medical examination which will include chest x-rays, an EKG and other tests.

 Are meals included?

 No meals are provided for teachers by the school.
 Generally, teachers cook one meal a day, and eat at a restaurant for their other two meals.
 The cost of eating at a restaurant is inexpensive and convenient (both schools have a wide variety of options nearby).
 Each apartment has a kitchen where teachers can cook their meals.
-There are grocery stores within walking distance of the schools/apartments, as well.
-When you first arrive in Shenyang, one of the first places you will go is IKEA (within the first couple of days).
-At IKEA, you can purchase any cooking utensils/items you will need (this is also a great time to purchase apartment essentials).
-IKEA is more expensive than local shops that sell kitchen utensils/items, but it is a convenient one-stop-shop for all apartment items that new teachers generally need to purchase.
+There are grocery stores within walking distance of the schools/apartments, as well many cheap street food vendors.
+Western food is also widely available, but will be considerably more expensive than Chinese meals.

 Once you are offered a position and accept, you’ll need to physically mail the following documents to China for Z Visa processing: